Pregnant Chicago woman slain, baby cut from her womb

 CHICAGO – A pregnant woman who had gone to a Chicago home in response to a Facebook offer of free baby clothes was strangled and her baby cut from her womb, police and family members said.

-Marlen Ochoa-Uriostegui's infant son was hospitalized in grave condition, and three people at the home were taken into custody, with charges expected, police said Thursday.
+The newborn was in grave condition and not expected to survive, and three people were taken into custody, with charges including murder to be filed Thursday afternoon, police spokesman Anthony Guglielmi said.

-The nine-months-pregnant Ochoa-Uriostegui was last seen leaving a high school on April 23, the same day paramedics were called to the home on the Southwest Side about a newborn with problems breathing.
+The body of 19-year-old Marlen Ochoa-Uriostegui was found early Wednesday behind the house.
+The nine-months-pregnant woman was last seen leaving her high school on April 23, the same day paramedics were called to the home several miles away on the Southwest Side about a newborn with problems breathing.

-"We believe that she was murdered, and we believe that the baby was forcibly removed following that murder," Chicago police spokesman Anthony Guglielmi said, calling it an "unspeakable act of violence."
+"We believe that she was murdered, and we believe that the baby was forcibly removed following that murder," Guglielmi said, calling it an "unspeakable act of violence."

+According to WLS-TV, a 911 dispatcher reported that a 46-year-old woman had called to say that she had given birth 10 minutes earlier and the baby was pale and blue and not breathing.

 The family of Ochoa-Uriostegui, a married mother of a 3-year-old son, said a woman on Facebook had lured her to the home by offering a stroller and baby clothes.